DonaldKLee/StudyHawk/README.md

 By: Donald Lee
 </br><br/>Date: August 4th-7th 2020
 <br/><br/> A project inspired by the study timers on [Leading Learners](https://www.leadlearners.ca/study-timer).
+<br/><br/> Note: win10toast only works on Window 10 devices, as a result, this program will NOT work for devices not using Windows 10

 # About
 Note: This is my first ever Python project containing a GUI!
 Hope you like it! :) <br/>